Rules and Regulations – 43nd Annual Greater Niagara Fish Odyssey in Memory of Jamie Brolinski

-9. Eligible fish may be offered at a derby weigh station in these categories: Adult Division – salmon; rainbow/brown trout (as one category); lake trout; walleye; smallmouth bass; carp.
-In the Junior Division, categories will be salmon, rainbow/brown trout; largemouth/smallmouth bass; panfish (perch, bluegill, sunfish, white perch, black crappie, white crappie, rock bass; NOT silver bass); carp; walleye, a total of six categories.
+9. Eligible fish may be offered at a derby weigh station in these categories: Adult Division – salmon; rainbow; brown trout; lake trout; walleye; smallmouth bass; carp.
+In the Junior Division, categories will be salmon, rainbow/brown trout; largemouth/smallmouth bass; panfish (perch, bluegill, sunfish, white perch, black crappie, white crappie, rock bass; NOT silver bass); carp; walleye; sheepshead - a total of 7 categories.
 Winning fish will be determined by the weight of the fish.
 For panfish, junior anglers may weigh in one fish per day.
 Winners will be based on weight.
 The decision of the judges is final and not reviewable.
 In the event the weight is equal, the earliest entry will determine the winner.

 11. Contestants agree to submit all disputes to the Derby Committee within 24 hours of the fish being entered.
 Fish disputed the final 24 hours of the derby must be reported by 1 p.m. the final day of the competition.
 Any disputes among contestants or derby officials regarding eligibility, acceptability or weight measurement of an official fish at the weigh stations will and shall be resolved by the judgement and ruling of the Derby Committee.
 Disputes not brought to the derby within 24 hours may be dismissed.
 A decision by the derby officials will be final.